 Thus, the increase in leptin and decrease in ghrelin levels most likely contributed to these ursolic acid induced anti-obesity effects.
 Ursolic acid also has been shown to increase liberation of fatty acids from body fat stores 13,14, and inhibit fat absorption by reducing the activity of pancreatic lipase (an enzyme that is necessary for fat absorption)14.
 Thus, ursolic acid can help to fight off excess body fat via several complementary mechanisms.

-The ability of ursolic acid to lower blood sugar was further demonstrated in another study, which also found that ursolic acid significantly lowers levels of total blood cholesterol and LDL (the bad cholesterol), increases HDL (the good cholesterol), and stimulates liver glycogen synthesis 15.
-This study concluded that ursolic acid may be useful for people at risk of developing diabetes and associated cardiovascular complications by improving plasma glucose levels and lipid profile, as well as by promoting liver glycogen deposition.
+The ability of ursolic acid to help maintain healthy blood sugar levels was further demonstrated in another study, which also found that ursolic acid stimulates liver glycogen synthesis 15.
+This study concluded that ursolic acid may be useful for people interested in their blood sugar levels and lipid profile, as well as by promoting liver glycogen deposition.

 Ursolic acid also beneficially affects endothelial cells and thereby promotes cardiovascular health via other mechanisms.
 One of those is via an up-regulation of eNOS expression in endothelial cells and increase in bioactive vascular nitric oxide, and parallel downregulation of eNOS-dependent production of free radicals in human endothelial cells 19.

-In the field of osteoporosis there has been growing interest in anabolic agents that enhance bone mass and improve bone architecture.
+In the field of bone health there has been growing interest in anabolic agents that enhance bone mass and improve bone architecture.
 It has been demonstrated that ursolic acid has anabolic effects on the skeleton by stimulating osteoblast differentiation, bone mineralization and enhance new bone formation 24.

-Ursolic acid also has been found to have anti-arthritic effects comparable with that of ibuprofen, but without causing gastric dmage which is a side effect of ibuprofen treatments 25.
+Ursolic acid also has been found to have anti-arthritic effects comparable with that of ibuprofen, but without causing gastric damage which is a side effect of ibuprofen treatments 25.

 Ursolic acid is a natural dietary substance that only recently has started to generate scientific interest.
 While most of the studies on ursolic acid have been made in mice and cell cultures, medicinal plants containing ursolic acid have been used in folk medicine for centuries 1.
 It has been established that ursolic acid is non-toxic 1, so we can count on seeing products being developed with ursolic acid as the active ingredient for different health related condition in the near future.

 The presence of ursolic acid in apple peels and many edible plants contributes to their overall health benefits.
-Ursolic acid not only counteracts muscle breakdown during catabolic conditions like fasting and dieting, but also can help to reduce body fat, and lower sugar and lipid levels in blood.
-These effects are beneficial for the prevention and/or reduction of the severity of both obesity and diabetes.
+Ursolic acid not only counteracts muscle breakdown during catabolic conditions like fasting and dieting, but also can help to reduce body fat.
+These effects are beneficial for the prevention and/or reduction of the severity of some illnesses.
 It is interesting that ursolic acid exerts its potential anti-obesity effects via both hypothalamic and metabolic targets.